Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Non-magnetic basic flows

-The meridional fields in figure~\ref{fig:BaseFlowBusse}(b), in particular the comparison between $\boldsymbol{U}_1$ and the numerical solution (N), further evidence the strong rotational constraint on the bulk flow.
-This behaviour is captured only by the B74 solution $\boldsymbol{U}_\mathrm{B74}$, whereas its weakly bounded Taylor expansion $\boldsymbol{U}_2$ ($a \ll 1$), given by (\ref{eq:Busse_ordre2}), fails.
+The meridional fields in figure~\ref{fig:BaseFlowBusse}(b), in particular the comparison between $\boldsymbol{U}_1$ and the \textsc{xshells} (N), further evidence the strong rotational constraint on the bulk flow.
+This behaviour is captured only by the B74 solution $\boldsymbol{U}_\mathrm{B74}$, whereas its weakly bounded Taylor expansion $\boldsymbol{U}_2^{a \to 0}$, given by (\ref{eq:Busse_ordre2}), fails.
 Even in approximate form, accounting for confinement in B74 is therefore essential.
-Additional meridional cuts from numerical and analytical models at $\gamma \approx 1$ are provided in Supplementary Material \ref{Supp:RotationPolar}.
+Additional meridional cuts from numerical and analytical models at $\gamma \approx 1$ are provided in Supplementary Material~\ref{Supp:RotationPolar}.
 To our knowledge, this is the first validation and application of the B74 theoretical flow and added-mass coefficient.
+The hydrodynamic results of this section provide the reference solution for the magnetohydrodynamic extensions developed below.